 - Gain an understanding of legal, economic, planning, technical and facilities management factors in property management decision making

-- Learn about environmental considerations of real estate development and management
+- Understand the environmental considerations of real estate development and management

 This is for you if...

-You are a new entrant to the commercial property sector looking to start a career in the field
+You're new to the commercial property sector and looking to develop a career

-You are an established property professional who would like to formalise your real estate and property management skills with an accredited qualification
+You're an established property professional who wants to formalise your real estate and property management skills with an accredited qualification

 All about the course